Lion's mane - Good for the brain?

 Polysaccharides:

-Lion's mane contains several different so-called polysaccharides such as beta-glucans.
-Polysaccharides are a group of complex carbohydrates important components of fungal cell walls and have been shown to have immunomodulating properties, i.e. influence on the immune system.
+Lion's mane contains several different so-called polysaccharides, such as beta-glucans.
+Polysaccharides are a group of complex carbohydrates, important components of fungal cell walls, and have been shown to have immunomodulatory properties, i.e., an effect on the immune system.

 Erinacins:

-Erinacins are a group of compounds found in Lion's mane and which, according to some studies, can affect the body's production of NGF, which stands for "nerve growth factor" or nerve growth factor in Swedish).
-NGF is a protein factor involved in nerve cell growth, survival and differentiation.
+Erinacins are a group of compounds found in Lion's Mane that, according to some studies, can affect the body's production of NGF, which stands for "nerve growth factor".
+NGF is a protein factor involved in the growth, survival and differentiation of nerve cells.

 Hericenones: